 Most Canadians have some degree of awareness about Canada’s diverse Indigenous and Black communities.
 However, many know little about mixed Indigenous-Black communities and some may not even know they exist.
 Ann Marie Beals is working to change that.

 Beals, a first-year Wilfrid Laurier University PhD student of community psychology, is of African Nova Scotian and Mi’kmaq descent.
-Growing up, she felt that her community was unrecognized, even erased, in Canadian society.
-Today, she is working to bring Indigenous-Black voices to the fore.
+Growing up, they felt that their community was unrecognized, even erased, in Canadian society.
+Today, they are working to bring Indigenous-Black voices to the fore.

 “The funding lets me focus on my research and gives me opportunities I might not otherwise have, such as the ability to travel between Ontario and Nova Scotia, since my research focuses on both places,” says Beals.
 “It puts me in a position where I can do my research the way I want to do it – with communities, in ways that are respectful, transformative and empowering.”

 Beals, a mature student, didn’t come from a family where attending university was an expectation.
-She entered the workforce after high school, working at a bank and as an entrepreneur.
-She later became a student support worker at a school board, working with African Nova Scotian and Mi’kmaq youth.
-Her experience in that position propelled her to further her education.
+They entered the workforce after high school, working at a bank and as an entrepreneur.
+Beals later became a student support worker at a school board, working with African Nova Scotian and Mi’kmaq youth.
+Their experience in that position propelled them to further their education.

-While completing her Bachelor of Arts in psychology, Beals focused on factors that help people from marginalized groups succeed, particularly in post-secondary education.
-After the youngest of her own three children entered university, Beals felt ready to make the move to Waterloo to deepen her research.
-She began working toward a master’s in community psychology under Laurier Assistant Professor Ciann L. Wilson, who is also her doctoral supervisor.
+While completing their Bachelor of Arts in psychology, Beals focused on factors that help people from marginalized groups succeed, particularly in post-secondary education.
+After the youngest of their own three children entered university, Beals felt ready to make the move to Waterloo to deepen their research.
+They began working toward a master’s in community psychology under Laurier Assistant Professor Ciann L. Wilson, who is also their doctoral supervisor.